 Awkward!
 I can just hear the lawyer saying, “Since you clearly don’t have a grasp of what something as simple as wainscoting is, how can we rely on the more complex analysis in your report?”

 Obviously, this is hyperbole.
 This would probably never happen.
 But it’s the kind of thing that I worry about as an appraiser.
 While describing wainscoting incorrectly will probably never big a big deal, we are all striving to better ourselves.
 This is one small area in which we can do so.
+And to be honest, I think at this point whether the appraiser chooses to describe what the walls of the shower are made of or the materials on the lower portion of the bathroom walls, I think that both ways are supportable at this point in time.

 I sincerely hope that you enjoyed this article!
 Thanks for being here.
 And if you have a different view of what wainscoting is, and can provide some rock solid evidence for your findings, please leave a comment on this article.
 And if you are like me, and had it wrong for many years, don’t feel bad.
 It’s not really that big of a deal!
 At least I hope.